Industry Dynamics with Cartels: The Case of the Container Shipping Industry: Introduction

+The closest empirical approach is \cite{igami2015market}, who studies an international coffee agreement and compares collusion with Cournot-Nash competition in a homogeneous-good market. \cite{miller2017understanding} use merger-induced conduct changes to distinguish Bertrand-Nash competition from collusion in the U.S. beer industry; \cite{clark2013collusion} and \cite{clark2014effect} compare collusive and competitive gasoline markets in Canada.
+Like these papers, I exploit a regime change.
+Unlike a difference-in-differences setting, however, the empirical regime boundaries are imposed across all six routes, so the analysis uses no untreated-route comparison and instead relies on a structural model to separate cartel price effects from changes in demand, costs, entry, and investment.
+The model also lets me quantify counterfactual welfare, which cannot be recovered from the descriptive price decline alone.

-Shipping cartels studied in my paper are recognized in survey papers such as those by \cite{levenstein2006determines}, and \cite{asker2021}.
-Some studies, such as those of \cite{morton1997entry} and \cite{podolny1999social}, examine the specific shipping cartels in the UK in the 1800s. \cite{wilson1991some} provide evidence on the regime change by the Shipping Act of 1984 using quarterly data of freight rates and shipping quantities of five selected commodities only on the transpacific route.
-However, they do not exploit cross-sectional variations, especially between non-US and US routes.
-My data contain cross-sectional variations of the freight rates.
-Thus, to the best of my knowledge, due to data limitations, no papers investigated shipping cartels on six main routes after the global containerization in the 1970s.
+Shipping conferences themselves have long been recognized as important cartels \citep{levenstein2006determines,asker2021}.
+Historical studies examine particular UK shipping cartels in the nineteenth century \citep{morton1997entry,podolny1999social}. \cite{wilson1991some} provide evidence on the Shipping Act of 1984 using quarterly data on freight rates and quantities for five selected commodities on the transpacific route.
+Their evidence is valuable but does not use cross-sectional variation across U.S. and non-U.S. routes or firm-level investment behavior.
+My contribution is to quantify markups, investment responses, and welfare for the six main container routes during the expansion of global containerization, where data limitations have previously made broad quantitative analysis difficult.

-The institutional background and approach are close to \cite{igami2015market}. \cite{igami2015market} studies the impact of market power on international coffee prices and evaluates the effect of a cartel treaty on coffee prices and its global welfare consequences under counterfactual competition regimes, i.e., collusion versus Cournot–Nash in a single homogenous good market. \cite{miller2017understanding} adopt a similar strategy for a specific merger to test a conduct parameter between Bertrand–Nash and collusion in the US beer industry in differentiated goods markets. \cite{clark2013collusion,clark2014effect} study explicit price-fixing cartels in the Canadian gasoline market by applying a differences-in-differences (DID) approach to collusive and competitive markets.
-I cannot use a DID approach on my data because the cartel breakdown impact may propagate in the whole industry.
-Like these papers, I exploit the regime change of the whole industry caused by the exogenous cartel breakdown events.

-Second, this paper contributes to the literature on industry dynamics with a model including firms' decisions on entry, exit, and investment.
-The shipbuilding investment size and technology adoption are closely related in the container shipping industry because the size of a container ship captures technology generation.
-Specifically, new generation ships are known as ``Panamax" ships because of the size limits for ships traveling through the Panama Canal.
-As the size of the capacity increases, the marginal cost of shipping decreases.
-Each firm determines each year whether to pay a fixed cost to build large-capacity ships or not conditional on the number of firms for each log-capacity level.
-Empirical applications include \cite{ryan2012costs}, \cite{igami2017estimating}, and \cite{igami2020mergers}.
-My paper complements their findings with shipping cartels inducing the collusive markup and inner allocation mechanism.